neurobionics/opensourceleg/docs/tutorials/sensors/reading_adc.md

 # Using the ADS131M0x Analog to Digital Converter

 This tutorial demonstrates how to use the ADS131M0x analog to digital converter with the Open Source Leg platform.
+This example shows how to:

+- Initialize and configure an ADS131M0x ADC
+- Read voltage data

 ## Hardware Setup

 1. Connect the ADS131M0x ADC to your Raspberry Pi's SPI pins
 2. Make sure the ADC is powered on and the SPI pins are connected correctly

-This example shows how to:

-- Initialize and configure an ADS131M0x ADC
-- Read voltage data

 ## Code Structure

-The [tutorial script](https://github.com/neurobionics/opensourceleg/blob/main/tutorials/sensors/reading_adc.py) is organized into several main sections:
+The [tutorial script](https://github.com/neurobionics/opensourceleg/blob/main/tutorials/sensors/reading_adc.py) is organized as follows:

 ### 1. Initialization